 One word of advice though: bring mosquito repellant as the mosquitos are crazy here!!
 Luckily for you though, if you do forget there are some stalls here that sell it.

 On your way back to Salalah, stop off at the peaceful Ayn Razat, a spring water oasis and park.

 Al Haffah Souq

-And there we go, that is all you need to know about Salalah.
+And there we go, those are the best things to do in Salalah.
 I hope you enjoy your trip down here, take lots of nice pictures, oh and ALWAYS take your phone out your back pocket before you go to a squat toilet!!

 If you are planning to visit other parts of Oman, check out my Oman Travel Itinerary featuring detailed information for all the popular touristic sights in Oman!
 You may also want to check out Oman’s most famous wadi – the iconic Wadi Shab!

 As the UAE is right next to Oman and both countries are fairly small, many people combine a trip to The UAE when they visit Oman.
 Here you’ll find some useful articles for your UAE trip: